MALNUTRITION AND DEHYDRATION

 Malnutrition and dehydration can lead to a wide range of serious health problems in seniors.
 Their muscles can weaken, increasing the risk of falls.
 Wounds may not heal properly.
 They face a greater risk of infections.
 Their breathing could be affected.
 They could get low blood pressure, or experience kidney problems.
 Malnutrition and dehydration can also lead to death.

 Making sure residents have food and water is a basic level of care at nursing homes.
-Neglecting that responsibility is extremely negligent and The Deratany Firm will not tolerate it.
+Neglecting that responsibility is extremely negligent and Deratany & Kosner will not tolerate it.

 FIGHTING AGAINST NURSING HOME NEGLECT